SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/microsoft-azure-ad-inventory-source.md

 | User    | Application (work or school account) | User.Read.All, Directory.ReadAll   |
 | Devices | Application (work or school account) | Device.Read.All, Directory.ReadAll |

-To collect signInActivityData for User additional permission will be required.
+You require additional permission to collect `signInActivityData` for User.

 | API | Account Type | Permissions |
 |:---------|:---------------------------------------------------|:------------------------------------|